 What problem does LTI solve?

-LTI provides rapid and seamless integration between a growing set of cloud-based learning applications and a growing set of learning environments or platforms, such as learning management systems, portals, or learning object repositories.
+LTI provides standardized and seamless integration between a growing set of cloud-based learning applications and a growing set of learning environments or platforms, such as learning management systems, portals, or learning object repositories.

 What aspects of integration does LTI address?

-LTI integration enables a secure launch from within the learning environment that handles user interface integration, sign-on to the learning application, and the passing of important context information that learning environments have, such as class information, and that learning applications need.
+LTI integration enables a secure launch from within the learning environment that handles user interface integration, single sign-on to the learning application, and the passing of important context information such as course and user information.
 LTI also enables secure communication of data from the learning application to the learning environment, such as scores, grade books, etc.